 - Regional differences – The exact geographical location can also have a tremendous impact on how much a given job will payout.
 It should be pretty apparent that the same systems administrator position in a place like San Francisco or New York City will pay, on average, more than the same position in Denver, Colorado.

 - Industry variations – And as shown above, there is some salary difference for the same position based on the exact industry in which the organization is operating.

 Aside from the professional qualifications, candidates can help bolster their salaries by making use of some of the following personal influences:

 - Networking – By connecting with other IT professionals and building a professional network is highly important in starting and advancing one’s career.
 Having an active presence on social networks such as LinkedIn can also help you get your foot through the door.
 Additionally, MyComputerCareer offers plenty of networking opportunities with IT professionals and employers alike through its Career Services.

 - Soft Skills – In today’s business environment, soft skills play a vital role in landing a job, advancing one’s career, and getting well-paid.
 Communication skills, a strong work ethic, a positive attitude, problem-solving, and excellent time management, among others, will work on getting you what you want.

 With the demand for cybersecurity specialists never being higher, landing a job in the security industry can be pretty straightforward.
 Professionals with certifications, such as CompTIA Security+, are more likely to earn more than their uncertified counterparts.

-MyComputerCareer also offers programs with a variety of CompTIA certifications, aside from Security+, helping its students make the most certification portfolio.
-Reach out to us if you’re interested in increasing your salary with CompTIA Security+ and starting your cybersecurity career.
+MyComputerCareer also offers programs with a variety of CompTIA certifications, aside from Security+, helping its students make the most of their certification portfolio.
+Reach out to us if you’re interested in the CompTIA Security+ certification or starting your IT career.